Costa Brava Spain Travel Guide

 You can find it in most coastal restaurants.

-A traditional fisherman's stew made with different types of fish, potatoes, garlic, and tomato.
+A traditional fisherman's stew created with different types of fish, potatoes, garlic, and tomato.
 Dishes combine seafood and meat, like chicken with lobster or rabbit with prawns, reflecting the region's diverse produce.

 Look for this in coastal restaurants.

 Large, sweet, red prawns from Palamós, usually grilled simply with salt, are a local delicacy.
-Cured anchovies from L'Escala are renowned for their quality and a local specialty.
+Cured anchovies from L'Escala are renowned for their quality and someone from the area specialty.

 Essential tastes of the coast.